victorliu-sq/PaperWriting/FlashSMP.md

 Efficiently implementing the massively parallel Gale-Shapley (GS) algorithm on a GPU presents significant challenges due to its inherently sequential nature for certain workloads.
 In specific SMP instances, such as the one illustrated in Figure 5, after the initial round of proposals, only one individual may remain free and ready to make another proposal.
 This scenario leaves no opportunity for parallelism, as each subsequent proposal depends on the outcomes of previous steps.
 This sequential dependency complicates the effective use of the massively multithreaded architecture of GPUs for the GS algorithm.

 As presented in Figure 6, we conducted a performance comparison between the sequential GS on a CPU, sequential MW on a GPU, and the parallel GS algorithm on a CPU, as well as the parallel MW algorithm on both CPU and GPU, using an SMP instance of size 10,000 with a preference list pattern similar to that in Figure 5.
 We did not implement the parallel GS algorithm on a GPU because, when processing units are sufficient, each queue can only maintain at most one free man, making this implementation equivalent to the parallel MW algorithm.
 The results clearly show that the GPU's performance is inferior to the CPU's for the GS algorithm, highlighting the inefficiency of using GPUs for this algorithm under these conditions.

+**Figure 5: SMP Instance with 10,000 Participants Highlighting Sequential Dependency**

+**Figure 6: Performance Comparison of Sequential and Parallel GS and MW Algorithms on CPU and GPU**